Comcast/eel/doc/functions.md

 ### match

-Apply regular expression to string and return true if there is a match, false otherwise.
+Apply regular expression to string and return true if there is at least one match, false otherwise.

 Syntax: